 Summary of the Bill

-The Bill has passed through its House of Lords stages and will now be considered by the House of Commons.
+The Bill has passed through its House of Lords and Commons stages and is awaiting Royal Assent..

 It would allow leases of up to 150 years, instead of the current limit of 31 years.
 This could enable Kew to generate more income from residential and commercial leases, and enable it to achieve its core objectives which include retaining UNESCO World Heritage Site status

 Keep up to date with all the proceedings and documentation, including amendment papers, on the Kew Gardens Bill and find out how a Bill becomes an Act of Parliament.

 The House of Commons Library produces briefing papers to inform MPs and their staff of key issues.
 The papers contain factual information and a range of opinions on each subject, and aim to be politically impartial.

 The Library has published a briefing paper for second reading.

 The Kew Gardens (Leases No. 3) Bill: previous Commons stages